np-guard/cluster-topology-analyzer/README.md

 ## Algorithm
 The underlying algorithm for identifying required connectivity works as follows.
-1. Scan the given directory for all YAML files.
+1. Scan the given directories for all YAML files.
 1. In each YAML file identify manifests for [workload resources](https://kubernetes.io/docs/concepts/workloads/controllers/), [Service resources](https://kubernetes.io/docs/concepts/services-networking/service/#service-resource) and [ConfigMap resources](https://kubernetes.io/docs/concepts/configuration/configmap/).
 1. In each workload resource, inline references to ConfigMaps as if they were directly defined in the container's `envs` field.
 1. For each target-workload in the list of workload resources: